 In the event of a critical emergency DO NOT CALL THE SCHOOL.
-If needed, a phone blast call will communicate to parents/guardians any special information that needs to be communicated.
+If needed, MCTI will communicate information/special instructions to parents/quardians via automated phone message.
 DO NOT CALL YOUR CHILD.
-We will notify parents/guardians as soon as it is safe and feasible.
-We want to keep cell phone communications limited in order to insure the lines of communications can be maintained for emergency officials.
+We will notify parents/quardians as soon as it is safe and feasible.
+Cell phone communications must be kept limited in order to insure the lines of communications can be maintained for emergency officials.
 Imagine how many calls would be processed if every students' parents, siblings and extended family tried to communicate with them during a critical emergency.
 In addition, we do not want cell phones alerting where students may be located.

 - Each emergency presents a unique set of variables, which will be evaluated prior to a decision to use MCTI's phone blast call system.
 Those variables include nature of emergency, time of emergency, estimated duration of emergency, impact on immediate safety of students, direction given by law enforcement and emergency services agencies, and others.
 MCTI's highest priority is the safety of our students, guests and staff.
 We will evaluate and respond to the emergency and then to notify parents/guardians if the individual emergency dictates. - When you receive a message from MCTI's phone blast call system, please regard it as very important.
 The caller id will be the district's main number (570) 629-2001.
 Don't hang up.
 If you pick up the voice mail at a later date, listen to the entire message.
 Do not call MCTI.
-If it is an emergency notification, the message will include instructions. - In the event of any critical emergency, keep your radios tuned to 93.5 FM WSBG, 96,1FM WCTO Cat Country, 99.9 FM WODE, 100.7 WLEV FM, 107.1 FM WWYY or television stations WBRE, WNEP, or WYOU for advisory information. - Do Not Drive to MCTI- School campuses must be clear of cars to allow for emergency vehicles.
+If it is an emergency notification, the message will include instructions. - In the event of any critical emergency, keep your radios tuned to 93.5 FM WSBG, 96,1FM WCTO Cat Country, 99.9 FM WODE, 100.7 WLEV FM, 107.1 FM WWYY or television stations WBRE, WNEP, or WYOU for advisory information. - In the event of any critical emergency, DO NOT DRIVE TO MCTI - the school campus must be clear of cars to allow for emergency vehicles.
 We are a rural school with limited road access to the school.
 We do not want to clog the roadways or school entrance/parking lots with vehicles that will interfere with emergency operation efforts.
 School officials or other emergency personnel will communicate where and how to reunite with your child.